iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.fema.mobile.android___2.11.1/report.md

 > The good: Timely alerts, often well ahead of other apps.
 Seems lightweight and works ok on throttled cellular.
 The bad: Alerts seem to be only accessible from the notification?
 Devs please advise/patch.<br> :date: __2019-12-02 12:53:29__

 > No notification on<br> :date: __2019-11-08 13:38:22__

-> disappointed would be helpful if you listed citizen corps.
-And ways to expand and improve readiness.
-Most e.m.a. offices have no knowledge of getting volunteers for natural disasters in Illinois, and I have a feeling they don't care<br> :date: __2019-09-02 21:56:27__